-Shawnee State University admits senior citizens (60 years of age or older) for courses, on an audit, space-available basis.
+Shawnee State University admits senior citizens (60 years of age or older) for courses on an audit, space-available basis.
 Although formal application and registration are required, no tuition fees are charged.
-However, lab fees are the responsibility of the student.
 Senior citizens who wish to take courses for credit may participate in the SSU Senior Scholar program, which pays tuition only.
 All other fees are the student's responsibility.
 Applications are available in the Office of Financial Aid.